krnese/AzureDeploy/ARM/lab-2.md

 8. Save the template to a directory on your machine, and do a new deployment using PowerShell similar to this:

 		New-AzureRmResourceGroupDeployment -Name storageTest `
-		                                   -ResourceGroupName <name of your existing resource group> ` -TemplateFile <path to your json file> ` -location <your preferred location> `
+		                                   -ResourceGroupName <nameOfYourRg> `
+		                                   -TemplateFile <locationOfYourTemplateFile> `
+		                                   -location <azureRegion> `
 		                                   -Verbose

 #### Adding Outputs

 1. Templates can also provide outputs, which can be useful in case you need to retrieve information from resources in other resource groups, or from resources in the deployment itself.
-We will here use the **reference** function to retrieve a particular value from the storage account in the output section.
-Also, we are using **startsWith** function to verify if the storage account name starts with storage.
-Create a template similar to the example below, and note the output section.
-This will show the fqdn of the primary endpoint of the storage account that is created
+We will use the **reference** function to retrieve a particular value from a storage account property in the output section.

 			{
 			    "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",